 In addition to its core homeowner coverages, State Farm offers a wide range of endorsements to extend coverage limits on household items, collections, watercraft, and other assets you may want to protect from theft or damage.
 State Farm offers life insurance, mutual funds, retirement accounts, and banking services, so you can easily manage all your financial accounts through one company and know that history and reliability are on your side.

 If you want to customize your policy to get the greatest value from your homeowners insurance, then Farmers Insurance could be the best choice for you.
 We picked Farmers above all contenders for best value in home insurance, as they offer great pricing and surprising discounts to help you maximize your home protection dollar.

 The Farmers Smart Plan Home policy begins with three tiers of coverage to fit your needs and budget.
 The Standard tier provides affordable home insurance with the option to add higher coverage limits for certain items.
-An Enhanced policy offers greater customization options and Guaranteed Replacement Cost (with no depreciation) for roof replacement and some of your home’s contents.
+An Enhanced policy includes benefits like roof replacement and some of your home’s contents without depreciation.

 The highest tier, Premier, provides Guaranteed Replacement Cost coverage, regardless of policy limits, as long as you repair or rebuild the home on the same property.
 You can also raise or lower coverage limits on specific items within each of these packages.

 Farmers Insurance offers generous discounts to customers who qualify.
 With Declining Deductibles, for example, customers’ deductibles decline by $50 for each year that they don’t make a claim.
 Discounts are also available for being claim-free for three years in a row, and there’s claim forgiveness if you’ve been claim-free with Farmers for five years or more.